Mission and Values

 Faculty members in the Developmental Psychology Program are interested in social, emotional, cognitive, and biological development, focusing especially on stability and change as a function of maturation and experience.
 We conduct research with infants, children, adolescents, and adults, making use of both observational and experimental methods in cross-sectional and longitudinal research designs with diverse populations.

-Graduate training is a central component of our program, which is generally counted among the top ten programs in the country and is currently ranked as fifth (U. S. News and World Report).
+Graduate training is a central component of our program, which has consistently been ranked among the top developmental programs in the country.
 The program of study is rigorous, but we are flexible in our requirements because we understand that each student’s preparation is likely to be unique.
-With the training that we provide, our students acquire the substantive knowledge and methodological sophistication that enable them to become outstanding researchers and highly skilled teachers who are capable of providing effective public and professional service in the community.
+Our students acquire the knowledge and methodological sophistication that enable them to become outstanding researchers and highly skilled teachers who are capable of providing effective public and professional service.
 Our graduates occupy a wide range of positions in colleges and universities, research institutes, and applied settings.